roooodcastro/live_speed/README.md

 - [ ] Implement a better HUD for displaying more information about the game
 - [ ] Add help timer to warn players os possible plays when they stay a long time without any moves
 - [ ] Implement AI to serve as a tutorial
+- [ ] Pause game when player disconnects, give him a time limit to rejoin
+- [ ] End abandoned match by W.O., giving victory to remaining player
+- [ ] Only reveal cards once both players are ready

 ### Interface